 This 5-week program, administered by UConn, will introduce students to Neuroscience at an international level.
 Students will learn about Neuroscience and Spanish culture by becoming immersed in the vibrant life of Salamanca, a university city rich in history and culture.
-In Summer 2019, the instructor for the Neuroscience course will be Johns Hopkins Medical School's Dr. Amanda Marie Lauer, whose research focuses on the perceptual and central nervous system consequences of hearing loss.

 The program will take place at the University of Salamanca (USAL), founded in 1218.
 A college town that is both medieval and modern, Salamanca was founded by the Romans in the 4th century, and it teems with cafes, tapas bars, shops, night life, and a rich mix of locals, students, and European tourists.